PhrontHQ/postgre-s-q-l.mod/README.md

 # postgre-s-q-l-mod
-Mod to build live-apps using PostgreSQL
+Data Service Mod to use PostgreSQL